oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 When using `Model In Image`, you can include your WDT models, WDT archives, and the WDT install in your image.
 In addition, you can also provide additional models and variable files in a Kubernetes configuration map (configmap).
 When you deploy your domain resource, the operator will combine the WDT artifacts and then run the WDT tooling to generate the domain.
 Life cycle updates can be applied to the image or the configmap after initial deployment.

 This sample demonstrates deploying a WebLogic servlet application within a basic `WLS` domain, an Oracle Fusion Middleware Infrastructure Java Required Files (`JRF`) domain, or a `RestrictedJRF` domain.
-The `JRF` domain path through the sample includes additional steps for deploying an infrastructure database and initializing the database using the Repository Creation Utility (RCU) tool. `JRF` domains are used by Oracle products that layer on top of WebLogic Server such as SOA, OSB, and FA. `RestrictedJRF` domains are used by other Oracle layered products such as CGBU.
+The `JRF` domain path through the sample includes additional steps for deploying an infrastructure database and initializing the database using the Repository Creation Utility (RCU) tool. `JRF` domains may be  used by Oracle products that layer on top of WebLogic Server such as SOA, OSB, and FA.
+Similarly, `RestrictedJRF` domains may be used by Oracle layered products such as Oracle Communications products.

 # Contents